checkedc/.github/profile/README.md

 ## Helping developers write more secure systems code

-**Supporting development, research, and use of the Checked C extension to C.**

 ### About Checked C

 Checked C extends C with bounds checking and type-safety.
 This helps developers write more secure systems code.